March 15, 2023

 It’s always in your best interest – financially and procedurally – to be proactive in assessing your needs and determining if outside resources will be needed.
 Even if outside assistance or experts ultimately are not needed, it’s important to give your internal IT team early notice that a big project is potentially looming, so they can plan resources accordingly.

-3. Phase Your Collections
+3. Phase your collections

 It’s best to think of your collection process in terms of phases or tiers, rather than to try to tackle everything at once.